uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## Can I add certain teams to "Favorites"?

-A ENG: Odds96 does not offer this option at the moment.
+Odds96 does not offer this option at the moment.

-A ESP: Esta opción aún no está disponible.

-How does "Favorites" work? / ¿Cómo funciona "Favoritos"?
+## How does "Favorites" work?

-A ENG: To add a match to "Favorites", click on the star located to the left of the team’s name.
+To add a match to "Favorites", click on the star located to the left of the team’s name.
 All selected matches can be found in "Favorites".

-A ESP: Para agregar un partido a "Favoritos", haz click en la estrella situada a la izquierda del nombre del equipo.
-Todos los equipos seleccionados se encuentran en "Favoritos".

 Is ‘cash-out’ available? / ¿Está disponible la opción de cash-out?